Rep. Byron Donalds for Sen. Scott - November 12th, Hour 3

 What do you think about all the celebrities with their mass exodus?

-Um, you know, you decide I'll let you decide.
+You know, I'll let you decide.

 I don't know.